lecode-official/mvvm-framework/Documentation/QuickStart.md

 The MVVM Framework supports a wide array of view scenarios from single-window applications, where only one main window exists that hosts all views, to multi-window applications where each view is a different window.
 Of course a mixture of both paradigms is possible as well.
 Our sample application will have one main window, which will host our views.
-The views are hosted within `Frame` that is contained in the window.
+The views are hosted within a `Frame` that is contained in the window.
 This makes scenarios possible, where the window can have its own UI components.
 The navigation sub-system of the MVVM Framework automatically detects the `Frame` within a window.
 If no `Frame` is found, then the window does not support navigation.
 So please open the `MainWindow.xaml` that was created when the project was created and add a frame as its only control: